Table of Contents

 Why Automate Submissions?

-Adopting intelligent solutions such as Inflow helps automate and streamline the submissions process—redirecting employee efforts to higher-value tasks, ultimately increasing underwriting productivity.
+Adopting intelligent solutions such as Inflow by Insillion helps Carriers and MGAs to streamline the submissions process—redirecting employee efforts to higher-value tasks, ultimately increasing underwriting productivity.
 These platforms leverage AI to extract and categorize data from various formats received across channels.

-They not only understand context such as writer intent and email threads but also support multi-language and handwriting recognition.
-You can also arrange submissions by priority and fine-tune your risk assessment—all while maintaining your existing systems and team.
-Neat, right?
+They not only understand context such as writer intent and email threads, but also support multi-language and handwriting recognition.
+They can also arrange submissions by priority and fine-tune your risk assessment — Neat, right?

 Submissions Automation: How it works

-A submissions automation platform like InFlow can be integrated with any channel or platform from which you receive submission information, like your email, agent portal, or messages.
+Submissions automation platforms like Inflow can be integrated with any channel or platform through which submissions information is received (email, agent portal, messages, etc).
 When a submission document enters the system, the AI model extracts and classifies the data.
 This is done using technology like IDP (Intelligent Document Processing), which combines OCR (Optical Character Recognition), Machine Learning, and NLP to read, interpret, and convert unstructured documents into structured, actionable data.

 Optimized Triage: Get Submissions to the Right Hands